mjordan/islandora_repository_reports/README.md

 A Drupal 8 module that provides a lightweight framework for reporting on various aspects of and Islandora repository using charts.
 Default reports are:

-* Nodes by Islandora model
+* Number of nodes by content type
-* Nodes by genre
+* Number of nodes by Islandora model
-* Nodes by content type
+* Number of nodes by genre
-* Media by MIME type
+* Number of media by MIME type

 Submodules are included that add a report of media by [PRONOM PUID](https://en.wikipedia.org/wiki/PRONOM) (if Islandora FITS is installed), and two sample reports, "Flavors" and one that generated random report data.

 ## Overview

-Users with "Administer Site Configuration" can visit the reports page from Drupal's Reports list.
+Users with "View Repository Reports" permission can visit the reports page from Drupal's Reports list.
 The link to "Islandora Repository" will show the default MIME type report:

 ![MIME type report](docs/images/islandora_repo_reports.png)